RustFields/rustfields.github.io/implementation/implementation.md

 }
 ```

-This choice is ultimately problematic when two constructs are to be composed, due to the occurrence of the aforementioned limitation to borrowing:
+This choice ultimately poses a problem when attempting to compose two constructs, due to the aforementioned borrowing limitation:

 ```rust
 let mut l = L::new();
 // rep(0){x => nbr(x)+1}
 let result = l.rep(||0, |a| l.nbr(||a) + 1);
 ```

-In this block of code a mutable borrowing is performed at l.rep() and an immutable one in the closure at l.nbr(), making the code invalid.
+In this code block, a mutable borrow is performed at l.rep(), while an immutable borrow is made inside the closure at l.nbr(), making the code invalid.

 #### Possible solutions

 #### Cells

-The concept of a Cell was introduced in Rust to implement a form of "internal mutability."
-A Cell is essentially a wrapper for a generic type that we might want to mutate.
-The mutable variable is then wrapped by the immutable Cell and mutated through the Cell interface itself.
-At this point it is possible to make multiple immutable borrows of the cell and use the mutable state within it.
-The following is an example of an nbr function that makes use of cells to pass a reference to round_vm to the closure:
+To address the limitation to borrowing in Rust, the concept of a Cell was introduced.
+A Cell serves as a form of "internal mutability" and acts as a wrapper for a generic type that requires mutation.
+By wrapping the mutable variable with an immutable Cell, we can mutate the variable through the Cell interface itself.
+This allows us to have multiple immutable borrows of the Cell while still being able to access and modify its mutable state.

+Here's an example of an nbr function that utilizes Cells to pass a reference to round_vm to the closure:

 ```rust
 fn nbr<A: 'static + Clone>(&mut self, expr: impl Fn() -> A) -> A {